KOLYAPAVL/Install-Django-On-Production/README.md

 . ./bin/start_gunicorn.sh
 ```

-and you will see if success:
+And you will see if success
 ```
 [2020-06-24 19:11:09 +0000] [9506] [INFO] Starting gunicorn 20.0.4
 [2020-06-24 19:11:09 +0000] [9506] [INFO] Listening at: http://127.0.0.1:8001 (9506)